jakub-hajek/alpicool-esp32-mqtt/README.md

 - This project uses [Platformio](https://platformio.org)
 - clone this repo
 - edit src/config/config.h
+  - you will need BLE address of your fridge
+  - run `python ./python/gatt.py` to search all ble devices around.
+The fridge must not be paired in the mobile app. (this does not work on Mac as Apple does not expose BLE adresses for security (thru obscurity) reasons.)
+  - look for the devices with name starting with `A1-`, `AK1-`, `AK2-`, or `AK3-`
 - compile and upload
 - ```bash
   platformio run --target upload --environment esp32dev